 Taxable Fund distributions are taxable to shareholders even if they are paid from income or gains earned by a Fund prior to the shareholder's investment and thus were included in the price paid for the shares.
-For example, a shareholder who purchases shares on or just before the record date of a Fund distribution will pay full price for the shares and may receive a portion of his or her investment back as a taxable distribution although the distribution would be effectively a return of part of the shareholder's investment in the Fund.
-Each Fund may pay distributions more frequently than annually in varying amounts including special distributions reflecting net profits if any from a Fund's wholly-owned subsidiary if applicable.
+For example, a shareholder who purchases shares on or just before the record date of a Fund distribution will pay full price for the shares and may receive a portion of his or her investment back as a taxable distribution.

-Taxes on Redemption or Exchanges of Shares.
+- Taxes on Redemption or Exchanges of Shares.
 You will generally have a taxable capital gain or loss if you dispose of your Fund shares by redemption, exchange or sale.
 The amount of the gain or loss and the rate of tax will depend primarily upon how much you pay for the shares, how much you sell them for, and how long you hold them.
-When you exchange shares of a Fund for shares of another Fund, the transaction will be treated as a sale of the Fund shares for these purposes, and any gain on those shares will generally be subject to federal income tax.
+When you exchange shares of a Fund for shares of another Fund, the transaction will be treated as a sale of the Fund shares for these purposes, and any gain on those shares will generally be subject to federal income tax. - A Note on Funds of Funds.
+The PIMCO Dividend and Income and PIMCO RAE Global ex-US Funds' use of the fund of funds structure could affect the amount, timing and character of distributions to shareholders, and may therefore increase the amount of taxes payable by shareholders.